Bahía Blanca Argentina Temple: Design and architecture

 The temple is on an 8.14-acre (3.29 ha) plot in the Aldea Romana neighborhood of Bahía Blanca.
 Landscaping on the grounds includes flowers, lawns of grass, and other plants.

 The single-story structure is approximately 19,000 square feet (1,800 m²).
 It has a central two-level steeple with a domed cupola.
 The steeple uses eight stained-glass windows, providing a visual focal point above the temple.

-Inside the temple are two instruction rooms, two sealing rooms, and a baptistry.
+The temple has two instruction rooms, two sealing rooms, and a baptistry.
 Interior finishes include stone baseboards, wood trim, decorative moldings, and hand-stenciled ceiling designs.

 Temple presidents

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
-Horacio A. Páez will be the first president, with Sonia A. Páez serving as matron.
+Horacio A. Páez is the first president, with Sonia A. Páez serving as matron.

 Admittance

-On April 14, 2025, the church announced te public open house to be held from October 16 to November 1, 2025 (excluding Sundays).
-The temple is scheduled to be dedicated by Ulisses Soares of the Quorum of the Twelve Apostles on November 23, 2025.
+On April 14, 2025, the church announced the public open house to be held from October 16 to November 1, 2025 (excluding Sundays).
+The temple was dedicated by Ulisses Soares of the Quorum of the Twelve Apostles on November 23, 2025.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.